MiguelMSandin/phylogeniesQuickStart/book/06_main_steps.md

 > Please, bear in mind that there are many different ways to infer phylogenetic patterns among genes, proteins or even morphological characters (or other traits).
 Here I will just guide you through a basic step-by-step pipeline that I normally use for quick and exploratory analyses of DNA sequences.

-We have already selected our *species* (both ingroup and outgroup or outgroups), let's build now a phylogenetic tree.

 First we set the variable name of our input fasta file as follows:
 ```bash
 FASTA="file.fasta"  # The raw fasta file